Joanna Nissel

 -

-Examples of websites and branding Joanna has designed include: The Dare to Write?
-Platform, The Great Margin, and the Paper Nations site.
-She also formulated the solar system model as a representation of The Writer’s Cycle theory of writer-development.
+Examples of websites and branding I designed include: The Dare to Write?
+Platform, The Great Margin, and Paper Nations.

 Previous notable projects: